Jeff Bagwell: Personal life

 In spite of his professional success, Bagwell has stated that he "doesn't enjoy too much of the spotlight" that follows.
 While giving a tribute to him during the retirement ceremony of his uniform number, longtime friend and former teammate Brad Ausmus noted several little-known facts.
 "He liked soccer as much as ... baseball" while growing up in Connecticut.
-He hit three fewer home runs than his boyhood idol, Carl Yastrzemski — 452 to 449.
+He hit three fewer home runs than his boyhood idol, Carl Yastrzemski, who hit 452.
 "His baseball card says he's six feet tall.
 He's closer to 5' 10"."
 Both Bagwell and Ausmus hit 32 triples in their careers.
 After his playing career, Bagwell was seen with significantly longer hair.
 Remarked Ausmus, "I want to confirm he does not have hair extensions."

 In January 2015, Bagwell reportedly sold his home in the Memorial neighborhood of Houston.

 Darryl Kile, a former teammate with the Astros, died of a heart attack on June 22, 2002, while an active player for the Cardinals, before a game against the Cubs.
 The Darryl Kile Good Guy Award was established in his honor, annually for one player on both the Cardinals and the Astros.
 Bagwell was the first recipient for the Astros in 2003.
 Ken Caminiti, another former teammate of Bagwell's, died on October 10, 2004.
 Bagwell delivered a eulogy at his funeral.

 Bagwell is a recovering alcoholic.
 He struggled with addiction for several years until 2017.